shankyty/shankyty.github.io/src/system-design-interview/chapter12/README.md

  - Send friends list and post ID to the message queue.
  - Fanout workers fetch the messages and store the news feed data in a cache.
 They store a `<post_id, user_id>` mappings** in it which can later be retrieved.

+!!! note
-** I think there is some kind of error in this part of the book.
+    I think there is some kind of error in this part of the book.
 It doesn't make sense to store a `<post_id, user_id>` mapping in the cache.
 Instead, it should be a `<user_id, post_id>` mapping as that allows one to quickly fetch all posts for a given user, which are part of their news feed.
 In addition to that, the example in the book shows that you can store multiple user_ids or post_ids as keys in the cache, which is typically not supported in eg a hashmap, but it is actually supported when you use the `Redis Sets` feature, but that is not explicitly mentioned in the chapter.

 ## News feed retrieval deep dive
 ![news-feed-retrieval-deep-dive](images/news-feed-retrieval-deep-dive.png)

  - user sends request to retrieve news feed.
  - Load balancer distributes request to a set of web servers.
  - Web servers call news feed service.